-Kartarpur Corridor won’t put Kashmir issue on back burner: FO
+Kartarpur corridor won’t put Kashmir issue on back burner: FO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Foreign Office on Thursday said the Kashmir issue will not be put on back burner with the opening of Kartarpur Corridor.
+ISLAMABAD: The Foreign Office on Thursday said Kashmir issue will not be put on back burner with opening of Kartarpur corridor.

 Pakistan and the United States at the conclusion of the visit of Zalmay Khalilzad announced that both would together, with all stakeholders involved in the Afghan peace process, work towards a solution to the Afghan conflict through an Afghan-led and Afghan-owned process.